raul23/search-ebooks/README.rst

 Search documents with images
 ----------------------------
-We will execute the `previous query`_ but this time we will include the file *The Republic by Plato.pdf* (which contain images) in the search by using the ``--ocr`` flag which will convert the images to text with `Tesseract`_:
+We will execute the `previous query`_ but this time we will include the file *The Republic by Plato.pdf* (which contains images) in the search by using the ``--ocr`` flag which will convert the images to text with `Tesseract`_:

 .. code:: bash